47degrees/functional-error-handling/deck/README.md

 What if my lang does not support some of these things?

-1. Build it yourself
+1. Build it yourself <!-- .element: class="fragment" -->
-2. Ask lang designers to include HKTs, Typeclasses, ADT and others
+2. Ask lang designers to include HKTs, Typeclasses, ADT and others <!-- .element: class="fragment" -->
-3. We are part of the future of programming
+3. We are part of the future of programming <!-- .element: class="fragment" -->

 ---